hci-a-if-its-2019/final-project-dwipangga/README.md

 #### Observation of Participant 3
 There are nothing to observed, since his not critic the new prototype

+## Part D: Prototyping (Again)
+Here is our re designed [website](https://ojoakua.site/static/imk/index.html), enjoy.
+You can open with mobile devices too

  ---
 `Please come again later for more updates on this project.`